 But really — Judaism itself, at its very core, is all about mindfulness.

-Interestingly, this is what Judaism, at its core, is all about: developing gratitude, appreciating and blessing the moment, and pausing and seeing God in each single soul.
+Interestingly, this is what Judaism, at its center, is all about: developing gratitude, appreciating and blessing the moment, and pausing and seeing God in every single soul.
 It was Jewish tradition that gave the world the gift of Shabbat – of resting for one whole day a week.
-(Not that we all do that – yet it’s a core Jewish principle that has thousands of years of history as resource.)
+(Not that we all do that – yet it’s a core Jewish principle that has thousands of years of history as a resource.)

 Jewish Mindfulness is about bringing to life ancient Jewish practices that can make our lives meaningful each day, each moment.
-As we have done everywhere we have lived, we also have borrowed and blended other spiritual practices into Judaism and made it our own.
+Everywhere we have lived, we also have borrowed and blended other spiritual practices into Judaism and made it our own.

 The revival of mindfulness through a Jewish lens is about bringing ancient practices to life and infusing each day with awareness.
 It’s about acting as individuals while maintaining the perspective that we are all in this together.

-What distinguishes Jewish mindfulness? the focus.
+What distinguishes Jewish mindfulness is the focus.
 Yes, Jews care about refining our own souls.
-However, the purpose is not only the self – we become better so we can reach out and make the world a better place.
+However, the purpose is not only the self – we become the best versions of ourselves so we can reach out and make the world a better place.

 To receive your Path With Heart Newsletter – sign up here.